-- a) A suitably stocked and labelled first-aid container situated in the Main Corridor near the main office, Nursery classroom and Y6 classroom. - b) Information for employees, pupils, parents/carers on first-aid arrangements. - c) Qualified First Aiders who have received training, updated every 3 years, to take charge of First aid arrangements. - d) On-going risk assessment carried out periodically. - e) An appointed person to take charge of first-aid arrangements. - f) First-aid provision available at all times while people are on school premises including out of school hours arrangements e.g., lettings & parent evenings, and on off-site visits where a risk assessment has indicated this might be necessary (e.g., sports activities).
+- a) A suitably stocked and labelled first-aid container situated in the Staff room and Main office. - b) Information for employees, pupils, parents/carers on first-aid arrangements. - c) Qualified First Aiders who have received training, updated every 3 years, to take charge of First aid arrangements. - d) On-going risk assessment carried out periodically. - e) An appointed person to take charge of first-aid arrangements. - f) First-aid provision available at all times while people are on school premises including out of school hours arrangements e.g., lettings & parent evenings, and on off-site visits where a risk assessment has indicated this might be necessary (e.g., sports activities).